tingalinga/Computer-Graphics-Labs/README.md

 This is my repository for the programs I develop at the course in Computer Graphics.
 The code is written in C++ and uses OpenGL and Glut.

+This is an example of one of the programs:

 Given that source file is `main.cpp`, this is how the files should be compiled and run on macOS: